Berlin Christmas market truck crash 'presumed terror attack'

 Berlin police said a man found dead in the truck following the accident was a Polish citizen.
 He was not at the wheel during the incident.

-Police said another man, apparently the driver, was picked up 2km from the scene and is being treated as a suspect.
+Police said another man, apparently the driver, was picked up just over a mile from the scene and is being treated as a suspect.

 'It felt like slow motion'